A simple, mysterious phrase inspires a new beginning

 My sisters and I grew up celebrating St. Patrick’s Day, hearing him sing songs like It’s the Same Old Shillelagh, Harrigan, I’ll Take You Home Again Kathleen, Peg of My Heart, My Bonnie Lies Over the Ocean, When Irish Eyes are Smiling, and Too-Ra-Loo-Ra_Loo-Ra.
 That last one still brings tears to my eyes because he sang us all to sleep with it.
 We were Irish.
 It didn’t really matter how much.

-I was proud of that heritage but I never knew how it might one day affect my life.
+I am proud of that heritage but I never knew how it might one day affect my life.
 In grade school and then college I continued my dreaming.
 I majored in English, and then education, until my roommate finally convinced me: If you want to write, study journalism.
 Her name, by the way, was Patty O’Brien.
 I followed her advice and have never regretted it, but in a way it distracted me from writing those stories.
 My career drifted from newspaper journalism to trade press and then to corporate communications, until I believed my stories were gone for good.

 The last time I saw my father alive was in the fall of 1996.
 By then I was married, had a masters degree and a management level job, and lived in Seattle.
 I was visiting him in Florida.
 He took me to lunch and asked, “When are you going to start writing again?”
 I don’t think he knew about the squirrel stories, but he'd always been proud of the newspaper ones.
 I shrugged and said I didn’t know if I could write anymore.
 My writing was all bureaucratic now.